Etan31/Trackrecords-101/README.md

 ## Functionality:
 - Login with google
 - Track income and expenses
 - view analytics with graphs

+## Technology to be used:
+ - NodeJs
+ - Javascript
+ - Chart API

 ## Run locality: